 However, if you are visiting from out of state, aren’t a military family and don’t have many discount options, the CityPASS may work perfectly for you and your family if you plan to do a lot in your Boston vacation!

-Both attraction cards really depend on what type of traveler you are, what you are planning to see, and how much time you have.
-I hope you find this post helpful (and the Go Boston Card post too) in deciding whether a card is worth it or not for your travel plans.
+Both attraction passes really depend on what type of traveler you are, what you are planning to see, and how much time you have.
+I hope you find this post helpful in deciding whether a card is worth it or not for your travel plans.

 If you are visiting Boston soon, I hope you have a great Boston vacation!!

 For more information or to purchase a Boston CityPASS, please head here.

 *This post does contain affiliate links to help maintain this website.
 Please see my disclosure policy if you have any questions.